 Our research aims to contribute to the theoretical advancement of the state of knowledge in the arts, humanities and social sciences, whilst achieving real-world effects by focusing on current global societal challenges and the cultural and socio-economic aspects at the core of large-scale human problems.
 We engage with a wide range of stakeholders.
 Interdisciplinarity is at the heart of what we do, and we pride ourselves on conducting collaborative research of the highest quality.

-Spotlight on FASS research
+Spotlight on our research

-Within the Faculty, we have a very active research community.
+Our Faculty has a very active research community.
 Our research has great impact, and we are proud to highlight our achievements through a series of short films, told by our research authors.

 Themes, groups and centres